Dialogflow is the natural language understanding platform of Google that you can use to create omnichannel chatbots.

 Based on those training sentences, Dialogflow knows how to automatically respond to questions of your users.

-Dialogflow has two types of editions: Dialogflow Essentials (ES) and a Dialogflow Customer Experience (CX).
+Dialogflow has two types of editions: Dialogflow Essentials (ES) and Dialogflow Customer Experience (CX).

 Both types of editions come with different interfaces and can be used for different purposes.